AlabamaMike/DontUKnowPE/README.md

 2. Install dependencies
 3. Start API and Web in dev

+## Deploy
+See GO-LIVE.md for a concise runbook and GitHub Actions workflows.

 ## Environment
 See `api-azure/README.md` for Azure setup and local development.